setayeshtaherzadeh/ecu-system-storytelling/README.md

-# ecu-system-storytelling

-# Inside an ECU System
+# Inside an ECU System — Storytelling Visualization

-A visual storytelling project created to explain how modern vehicle Electronic Control Units (ECUs) process sensor data, communicate through the CAN Bus network, and control actuators in a real-time feedback loop.
+A visual storytelling project that illustrates how a vehicle’s Electronic Control Unit (ECU) processes sensor data, communicates over the CAN Bus network, and triggers actuator responses within a real-time control loop.

+---

 ## Goal

-The objective of this project was to simplify a complex automotive engineering concept and make it understandable for students, developers, and automotive enthusiasts through visual communication and information design.
+The goal of this project is to make a complex automotive concept more understandable by presenting it through clear visual storytelling and structured information design.

+This project focuses on improving clarity rather than simulating a real system.

+---

 ## Tools

-* Figma
+- Figma
-* Automotive systems research
+- Automotive system references
-* Information design principles
+- Information design principles

+---

 ## Topics Covered

-* Sensor inputs
-* ECU decision making
+- Sensor data input flow
+- Basic ECU decision-making logic
-* CAN Bus communication
+- CAN Bus communication overview
-* Actuator control
-* Closed-loop feedback systems
+- Actuator response mechanism
+- Closed-loop control concept

+---

 ## Skills Demonstrated

-* Visual storytelling
+- Visual storytelling
-* Information architecture
+- Information visualization
-* Technical communication
+- Technical communication
-* Diagram design
+- Diagram design
+- Conceptual understanding of ECU systems

+---

+## Notes

+This is a conceptual visualization project designed for educational and communication purposes, not a functional simulation or embedded implementation.
 * Automotive systems understanding